Nami Burn-E 2 Max Review – The Most Feature Complete Power Scooter

 The scooter uses a clamp system that tightens or loosens up by spinning a chunky wheel on the bottom of the stem.
 The wheel has a lever, which you’ll have to open up before loosening the wheel.

-It’s a unique system that provides unparalleled security, which is much needed for such a fast and powerful scooter, at the expense of only a minute needed to fold the scooter down.
+It’s a unique system that provides unparalleled security, which is much needed for such a fast and powerful scooter, at the expense of a few moments needed to fold the scooter down.

 Build quality